RandallDavis/roll20-areaMapper/README.md

 - Blueprint mode is available.

 ##### Features not appearing in the video since they were implemented after it was made:
-- Trapdoors.
+- Toggleable trapdoors.
-- Light sources.
+- Toggleable light sources.
 - UX improvements.

 ##### Required libraries: